 The key to this drink is picking up some good sweetened coconut cream.
 You can usually find this at most grocery stores or liquor stores.
 It is packed with coconut flavor and adds enough sweetness to the cocktail to make it a little desserty too.

-The Sweetened Coconut Cream is typically kept by the grenadine.
+The Sweetened Coconut Cream is typically kept by the grenadine at the grocery store.

 Rum is the traditional booze of choice for a pina colada.
 Specifically, coconut rum like Malibu is commonly used.
 If you aren’t a fan of rum or don’t have coconut rum on hand, you could substitute any mild-flavored liquor in these successfully.